Using Index Advisor v15

 $libdir/plugins.
 If not found, then it writes the error in the server log file and attempts to load from

-You can use Index Advisor to analyze SQL statements entered at the edb-psql (or psql) command line; the following steps detail loading the Index Advisor plugin and using Index Advisor:
+You can use Index Advisor to analyze SQL statements entered at the edb-psql or psql command line.

 - Connect to the server with the